-Perhaps the earliest actual record of the iron trade in Sussex is contained in the murage-grant made by Henry III to the town of Lewes.
-This grant, which is dated 1266, empowers the inhabitants to raise tolls for the repair of the town walls after the battle. † Every cart laden with iron from the neighbouring Weald, for sale, paid one penny toll, and every horse-load of iron, half that sum.
+Perhaps the earliest actual record of the iron trade in Sussex is contained in the murage-grant made by Henry III to the town of Lewes.5 This grant, which is dated 1266, empowers the inhabitants to raise tolls for the repair of the town walls after the battle.6 Every cart laden with iron from the neighbouring Weald, for sale, paid one penny toll, and every horse-load of iron, half that sum.
 From that period we have data, however slight, for the history of the manufacture.

-In 1290 a payment was made for the iron work of the monument of Henry III in Westminster Abbey, to Master Henry of Lewes 1 Some years previously, the name of a Master Henry of Lewes, probably the same person, appears in connexion with iron work for the king's chamber.§
+In 1290 a payment was made for the iron work of the monument, of Henry III in Westminster Abbey, to Master Henry of Lewes.7 Some years previously, the name of a Master Henry of Lewes, probably the same person, appears in connection with iron work for the king's chambers.8

 In 7th Edward I, iron appears to have been smelted on St. Leonard's Forest, and the works were afterwards carried on by the Crown.
-In 1300, according to Stowe, || the ferrones, or ironmongers of London, made complaint to Elia Russell, mayor of London, that the smiths of the wealds (fabri de waldis) brought in irons for wheels, which were much shorter than they ought, according to custom, to be, to the great
+In 1300, according to Stowe,9 the ferrones, or ironmongers of London, made complaint to Elia Russell, mayor of London, that the smiths of the wealds (fabri de waldis) brought in irons for wheels, which were much shorter than they ought, according to custom, to be, to the great scandal and loss of the whole trade of ironmongers: and required a remedy, which was accordingly granted.
+From some incidental notices occurring about this period, it appears that the iron manufactured near the Sussex coast was conveyed to London by water - a proof of the impassable state of the roads in those days.